 In a study of drivers in the state of Illinois, the CFA found that:

-- Good drivers living in predominantly African American neighborhoods in the Chicago region are charged 23 percent more for basic liability insurance than drivers in predominantly white Chicago region neighborhoods even when adjusting for income and density
+- Good drivers living in predominantly African American neighborhoods in the Chicago region were charged 23 percent more for basic liability insurance than drivers in predominantly white Chicago region neighborhoods even when adjusting for income and density

-And although federal law outlaws discrimination by age and gender in lending and housing, auto insurance representatives noted that state regulators allowed them to use those factors when setting auto premiums.
-One Progressive spokesperson interviewed by Insurance Journal asserted that “non-driving-related” factors had, in fact, been shown to predict the likelihood of a car crash.
+Although federal law outlaws discrimination by age and gender in lending and housing, auto insurance representatives noted that state regulators allowed them to use those factors when setting auto premiums.
+One Progressive spokesperson interviewed by Insurance Journal asserted that "non-driving-related" factors had, in fact, been shown to predict the likelihood of a car crash.
 He did not give any details, however.